ScottONeal/githooked/README.md

 This is an array or function of valid [express middleware](http://expressjs.com/en/guide/using-middleware.html).
 This middleware will be applied before any other express middleware.
 If an array is provided, the middleware will be applied in the order they are declared in the array.

-#### secret (String) TODO
+#### secret (String)

 GitHub webhooks can pass a secret which is used as an validation mechanism between your GitHub repo and your githooked server.
 Read more about it [here](https://developer.github.com/v3/repos/hooks/#create-a-hook).
 Validation of the payload will be the first operation performed on incoming requests.
 If using githooked for any serious purposes this option should be necessary.
-If validation failed an error event will be called with value of 'signature validation failed':
+If validation failed an error event will be called with value of 'signature validation failed' or 'no provider signature':

 ```js
   githooked.on('error', function(msg) {